Beyond First-Order: Learning Riemannian Geometries for Invariant Visual Place Recognition: Introduction

 The principal contributions of this work are summarized as follows:

-1) We provide theoretical justifications from a Riemannian perspective, demonstrating that second-order statistics residing on the SPD manifold exhibit superior intrinsic invariance to viewpoint and illumination variations compared to conventional first-order aggregates.
+1) We provide a theoretical analysis from a Riemannian perspective, showing that second-order statistics residing on the SPD manifold exhibit enhanced stability under viewpoint and illumination variations compared to conventional first-order aggregates.

-2) We introduce the Riemannian Invariant Aggregation (RIA) operator.
-This training-free and computationally efficient module integrates second-order statistical representations with geometry-aware Riemannian mappings and statistical denoising mechanisms.
+2) We introduce the Riemannian Invariant Aggregation (RIA) operator, a \textit{unified geometric framework} that seamlessly supports both \textbf{zero-shot deployment} and \textbf{fine-tuning}.
+By projecting second-order features onto the tangent space, RIA produces compact descriptors that accelerate retrieval and minimize memory overhead without accuracy loss.

-3) Extensive evaluations across diverse VPR benchmarks, encompassing a wide range of environmental conditions, demonstrate that our zero-shot approach achieves highly competitive performance against state-of-the-art baselines, particularly in challenging cross-domain scenarios.
+3) Extensive evaluations across diverse VPR benchmarks, encompassing a wide range of environmental conditions, demonstrate that RIA achieves zero-shot performance comparable to supervised methods.
+Furthermore, RIA establishes state-of-the-art results with fine-tuning, particularly in challenging unstructured environments.
 The source code will be released as open source.